sebasGarcia/challenge-collecting-data/README.md

 ## Part two
 We have to create a data scraping code which should work on each url/page of advertisement.
+It was not easy to work on immoweb with BeautifulSoup because of the nature of website.

 Sebastián can be explain more.